oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/intro/intro.md

 ![post-match statistics](./images/post_match_stats.png)

-Through the data extraction techniques we have explained in the previous workshop, we can obtain this information and *transform* it, with the purpose of creating an ML model capable of telling us how well we perform with great precision.
+Through the data extraction techniques we have explained in the previous workshop, we can obtain this information and *transform* it, with the purpose to create an ML model capable of telling us how well we perform with great precision.

 With this workshop, we aim to improve a previously-created primitive model in several ways.
 We will focus on improving the __accuracy__ and __usability__ of the model.